George Ellis (composer): Composition and screen

 In 1990, Ellis' Pop Mass received first prize in the Orchestral and Choral Composition section of Sydney Eisteddfod – it was premiered in Boulder Colorado, USA, which Ellis conducted.
 He composed The Australian Accord for the Australia Day concerts held by the NSW Premier at the Sydney International Convention and Exhibition Centre (2005).
 Ellis was commissioned to compose Celebration Overture for the 10th anniversary of the Malaysian Philharmonic Orchestra which was performed at the Petronas Towers, Kuala Lumpur (2008).
 The Light was composed for The Lights of Christmas festival in Sydney and received 21 performances (2015).
 Ellis composed the piece Swinging in E Minor for Bruce Beresford's film Ladies In Black (2018).
 He had also appeared as a conductor for the Beresford film Mao's Last Dancer (2008) performing The Rite of Spring by Stravinsky.
 He collaborated with Justine Clarke to create Mimi's Symphony – a new orchestral story for young audiences – story by Justine Clarke and music by George Ellis.
 Mimi's Symphony premiered at City Recital Hall, Sydney in 2019 and had a repeat performance at the Melbourne Recital Centre in 2020.
 Ellis had conducted for The Justine Clarke Show for ABC TV (2017).
-In late 2024 and early 2025, he has composed the orchestral score to a new feature film by Academy-awarded director Bruce Beresford.
-The Travellers, starring Bryan Brown, is scheduled for mainstream national cinema release in April.
+In late 2024 and early 2025, he composed the orchestral score to The Travellers, by Academy-awarded director Bruce Beresford and starring Bryan Brown.
+The Travellers was released in 2025.

 Orchestral arrangements

 Ellis has done orchestrations for live performances and studio recordings for artists including Josh Pyke with the Sydney Symphony Orchestra, Kate Miller-Heidke, Megan Washington, Alex Lloyd, The Church, Steve Kilbey, Caroline O'Connor and for tribute concerts including the music of The Beatles, David Bowie, Queen, Fleetwood Mac, George Michael, Roy Orbison, ABBA and the Bee Gees.
+In 2025, he conducted a concert of Icelandic orchestral music in Shanghai, China with the City Chamber Orchestra of Hong Kong.